 Policy Regarding Unpaid Bills

 Transcripts and diplomas are issued only when all charges due Notre Dame de Namur University are paid in full.
-Unpaid tuition and fees will be subject to finance charges, legal and collection costs.
+Unpaid tuition and fees (including delinquent/unpaid Perkins loans) will be subject to finance charges and legal and collection costs.

 Policy on Timely Petitions